R&D Tax Credits UK

 Every business is looking to innovate.
 With advancements in science and technology happening all the time, there is potential for innovation that could benefit businesses in every field.
 It doesn’t matter what sector you’re in or the size of your business, every investment into research and development is eligible for a tax return.

 The expert team at CapEx can find out if your business is eligible for a cash payment based on your investment into research and development.
-Based in Solihull, in the heart of the West Midlands, we have helped local businesses in Dudley, Sandwell and Wolverhampton as well as nationwide businesses to leverage available funds.
+Based in Solihull, in the heart of the West Midlands, we have helped local businesses in Dudley, Sandwell and Wolverhampton as well as nationwide companies, leverage available funds.

 R&D Tax Credits Explained

-The R&D tax credit scheme was introduced in the UK in 2000 to encourage UK companies, both in profit or loss making, to invest in R&D projects through the development, evolution or innovation using science or technology.
+The R&D tax credit scheme was introduced in the UK in 2000 to encourage UK companies, both in profit or loss making, to invest in R&D projects through the development, evolution or innovation using science and technology.
 The government realised that encouraging innovation is a way of improving productivity, performance and competitiveness in the UK.

 WHAT ARE R&D TAX CREDITS?

 Research and development (R&D) tax credits are a government incentive rewarding UK companies that invest in the innovation of products, services and/or processes.
-It's a valuable source of money that helps businesses accelerate R&D, hiring new staff and encouraging company growth.
+It's a valuable source of income that helps businesses accelerate R&D, hiring new staff and encouraging company growth.

 Is Your Business Eligible For R&D Tax Credits?

 Be a limited company in the UK that is subject to corporation tax.